aditya-167/Realtime-Earthquake-forecasting/README.md

 Note for **windows user** : install gitbash and proceed with same instruction as linux.

 `step 1` : `$ git clone https://github.com/aditya-167/Realtime-Earthquake-forecasting.git`

 `step 2` : `$ cd Realtime-Earthquake-forecasting`

-`step 3` : `$ python3 -m venv <<any environment name>>` (If error occurs, download virtual environment for python) `step 4` : `$ pip install --upgrade python`
+`step 3` : `$ python3 -m venv <<any environment name>>` (If error occurs, download virtual environment for python)

+`step 4` : `$ pip install --upgrade python`

 `step 5` : `$ source <<any environment name>>/bin/activate`

-`step 6` : `$ pip install -r requirements.txt` (If error occurs in xgboost installation, upgrade pip using step 4) `step 7` : Run application with `$ python application.py` i.e in root directory of project repo.
+`step 6` : `$ pip install -r requirements.txt` (If error occurs in xgboost installation, upgrade pip using step 4)

+`step 7` : Run application with `$ python application.py` i.e in root directory of project repo.

 `step 8` : Go to local host when application starts and use slider to choose dates for prediction in app.

-### Acknowledgmet
+### Acknowledgement

-I would like to thank Udacity Datascience Nanodegree and mentors to work on this capstone project along with `https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php` for providing the real time dataset
+I would like to thank Udacity Datascience Nanodegree and mentors to work on this capstone project along with [USGS](https://earthquake.usgs.gov/earthquakes/feed/v1.0/csv.php) for providing the real time dataset.